Ensono/TestStack.Seleno.BrowserStack.SpecFlowPlugin/README.md

    }
 }
 ```
+- Behind the scenes the Nunit test generated will have has many test cases and test category as specified browser configurations.

-If the scenario fails for any reason a API call is made to Browser stack API to notify the test has failed with whichever reason it had failed tool.
+- If the scenario fails for any reason a API call is made to Browser stack API to notify the test has failed with whichever reason it had failed tool.
-Disposing the browser host and internal remote web driver will be done also automatically behind the scenes.
+Whether the scenario passed or fail then the browser host is automatically dispose notifying browser stack that the test is complete.